abust016/TutoryApp/README.md

 ## Search Service

-* GET a Tutor by subject,availability,location
+* GET a Tutor by subject, availability, Department
 * GET a Tutor by name
 * GET a Student by name
 * GET a Student by subject